Retired UBC professor identified as victim of fatal stabbing in Chile

 Published Friday, June 21, 2019 7:10PM EDT

-A 56-year-old Canadian man who was stabbed to death in Chile has been identified as a retired professor from the University of British Columbia.
+A 56-year-old Canadian man stabbed to death in Chile is being remembered by friends and family as an experienced traveller with a “zest for life.”

-The school confirmed that Peter Winterburn, a former researcher in the school’s Department of Earth, Ocean and Atmospheric Sciences, was the victim in Friday’s fatal stabbing.
+Peter Winterburn, a former researcher at the University of British Columbia’s Department of Earth, Ocean and Atmospheric Sciences, was identified as the victim of a fatal stabbing Friday.

-A spokesperson for Global Affairs Canada said a Canadian citizen had died in Chile in an emailed statement to CTV News.

-“We offer our deepest condolences to the family and friends of the Canadian citizen who has been murdered in Chile.”

-“Consular officials are providing assistance to the victims’ family are in contact with local authorities to gather additional information,” the spokesperson added.

-Local reports say that a man was walking with his wife and daughter on Friday morning in the Cerro Alegre neighbourhood of Valparaiso when two people demanded his belongings.
-There was a commotion and he was stabbed.
+Winterburn was on vacation with his wife and daughter in the port city of Valparaiso, Chile, when he was approached by two men who demanded his belongings.
+He and his wife, Michelle, had recently moved to Santiago, Chile, where he was returning to work in the mining industry.

-According to a profile on UBC’s website, Winterburn was an industrial research chair in exploration geochemistry and held a Ph.D from the University of Edinburgh in Scotland.
+In a statement to CTV News, Winterburn’s wife said her husband had an “amazing zest for life” and enjoyed many adventurous activities, including skiing and scuba diving, which they did as a family.

+“I could not have asked for a better father for the girls,” said Winterburn’s wife.
+“He will forever be in our hearts.”

 In a Facebook post Friday, UBC’s Mineral Deposit Research Unit paid tribute to Winterburn calling him a “compelling force” during his time at the school.